FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 excerpt_separator: "<!--more-->"
 ---

-In this post, the goal is to allow web browsing only for users who have the right (i.e. who have been authenticated).
+In this post, the goal is to allow web browsing only for users who who have been authenticated.
 Imagine a campsite, a hotel, or a company that wants to provide this service to its visitors.
-(Obviously there must also be adequate network infrastructure as well, but that's beyond the scope of this post.)
+There should also be adequate network infrastructure, but that's beyond the scope of this post.

 The proposed solution is a minimal, functional and highly customizable proof of concept.